Seafarers and OFWs are modern day heroes. Our remittances help not only our family but country as well.

 11. Pre-Departure Education Program

-Most commonly known as Pre-Departure Orientation Seminar or PDOS, this program aims to give OFWs initial knowledge about the country of destination or the place they will be working to.
+Most commonly known as the Pre-Departure Orientation Seminar or PDOS, this program aims to give OFWs initial knowledge about the country of destination or the place they will be working.

-From travel tips, health profile of that country, life abroad to differences in culture, tradition and religion is discussed here.
+Travel tips, the health profile of that country, life abroad to differences in culture, tradition, and religion are discussed here.

 12. Scholarships For Dependents

-Our government takes care of OFWs and their dependents as well thru OWWA.
+Our government takes care of OFWs and their dependents as well through OWWA.
 Scholarships for Dependents have three sub-categories.

-Check out which of them fits the need of your kid or dependent.
+Check out which of them fits the needs of your kid or dependent.

 a.
 Education for Development Scholarship Program (EDSP)